MoeBensu/linkctl/README.md

 # URL Shortener

 ## A Brief Overview
-Just another url shortner service, using MERN stack.
+Just another url shortener service, using MERN stack.

 A minimal service in terms of styling, yet relies on clean and scalable code.